Pixie1234/Aps/README.md

 # <h1>Algoritmi </h1>

   <h2> 1.
 Shortcuts: </h2>
+  Hint 1: <br>
+HashSet is not index based as ArrayList that is why there is no order in HashSet. and HashSet does not accept duplications of elements, but in ArrayList duplication is allowed. <br>
+Hint 2:<br>
+In order to print HashSet elements you can use Iterator or you can use for-each loop. the same thing acceptable for ArrayList<br>

  1. Ctrl + Shift + I -> To see a quick definition of a method <br>
  2. Try Ctrl + Space -> gives an examples of what should be written(Basic code completion)<br>
  3. Alt + Enter -> very helpful<br>